On this page

 What to enter at the Retirement Planning step

-The Retirement planning goal is under the Cash flows & Goals step (on the top menu).
-In this section, for each individual, you can set options for:
+At the Retirement planning sub-step (under the Cash flows & Goals step on the top menu) , for each individual, you can set options for:

 - Voluntary super contributions (e.g. salary sacrifice, deductible contributions, non-concessional contributions)